 Rod has been teaching students to learn how to fly for decades, so it’s clear that he understands the value and importance of students being able to ask questions and get clarification on certain hard-to-understand topics.

-We, therefore, appreciate how Rod himself quickly takes the time to answer any questions you might have in his naturally friendly and helpful style.
+I, therefore, appreciated how Rod himself quickly took the time to answer any questions I had in his naturally friendly and helpful style.

 Preview the Course

 If you’re still undecided, take a look at the following preview to see if how the material is presented resonates with you.

 Best Ground School for Different Learning Styles: Part Time Pilot Private Pilot Online Ground School

 I really like how Part Time Pilot’s ground school covers all the bases in learning styles to ensure that students will be able to retain everything they need to learn to ace the FAA knowledge test, including:

 - Community conversations